 Frighteningly, at this point, the apocalypse had just gotten started.

 The warmer and more acidic oceans were destabilizing for the massive reserves of frozen methane on the seafloor.
-When this shorter lived but far more potent greenhouse gas was released, the Panthalassic and Tethys oceans became warmer and more acidic over time.
-Life was broiled and dissolved all over the planet.
+When this shorter lived but far more potent greenhouse gas was released, it's likely plenty of it made it into the atmosphere, leading to the Panthalassic and Tethys oceans becoming warmer and more acidic over time.
+Life was broiled and even a little dissolved all over the planet.

-This massive uptick in carbon dioxide and methane unbalanced the chemistry of the planet, triggering the removal of a major gas – oxygen – to “make room."
+This massive uptick in carbon dioxide and methane unbalanced the chemistry of the planet; the rising temperatures and die-off of plant and algal life triggered the removal of a major gas – oxygen.
 Levels of this vital element plunged so much that life essentially began to suffocate.

 All in all, from what started as a single lava flow effusing from what is now Siberia, a climate change-driven end of days was wrought.
 If it was slightly worse, it could have completely sterilized the planet, and we wouldn’t be here to learn about how a lucky 4 percent pulled through and gave rise to everything alive today.